williambuck/wiki_download_search_predict/README.md

     - predict.py analyzes all of the page content related to a certain category, and when a page title is searched, it uses the Wikipedia API to get all of the page text of the passed title, then predicts the category of the page based on that content.
     - The downloaded data must be stored in a pandas DataFrame in order for categorical predictions to be made.

 -----------------------

 ## The Task
-The objective of this project is to engineer a novel wikipedia search engine using NLP.
+The objective of this project was to engineer a novel wikipedia search engine using NLP.

 The task has three sections:
 1. Data collection